smcclab/smc-course/_workshops/05-networks-collaboration.md

 pieces of software on one computer.
 This week you'll explore how to use networks for collaboration in your laptop music making.

+One important concept is the that in terms of what you might send over the network, most data streams can be considered either "control" data or "signal" data.
+This [distinction is present in Pd](http://www.pd-tutorial.com/english/ch02.html#id409690), with the `~` suffix on signal objects and the "thin" vs "thick" cables.
+These different types of data streams require different tradeoffs (and therefore different tools) when sending them over the network, so this week's [Resources](#pd-resources) section has subsections for each type of data stream.

 ## Goals for this week

 1. explore the history (and present) of networked music to see what artists have